minho42/roster-ios-public/README.md

 ## Pro Plan

 > 25/1/2025: **⚠️ There seems to be some issues where subscribed users are still unable to see the coworkers.
-Updated version with bug fix (hopefully) has been submitted for review in the App Store.
+Updated version (v 1.0) with bug fix (hopefully) has been submitted for review in the App Store.
 We sincerely apologizs for this inconvenience.**

 Pro plan is a monthly subscription to unlock all features: